HOW TO BUY

 There are no inspection companies in Mexico as there are in the US, nor are there any required disclosures on the part of the Seller.
 In general, as our foundations sit on solid limestone and there are no earthquakes in this region, any defect with a property will be immediately apparent.
 Roofs are generally of cement, and again, leaks will be apparent.
 Old unremodeled houses will need rewiring and probably replumbing to bring them up to modern standards.
 You should know, too, that features of electrical and plumbing in houses advertized as remodelled may not be up to US standards, as there are few inspections performed by any authority, and the expertise of local electricians and plumbers will vary.
 We will be happy to provide a list names of plumbers, electricians etc. from which you can choose, but we are not responsible for their work!

 In Mexico, normal practice is for your real estate attorney to prepare a contract (Promesa de Venta) which is signed by you and the seller, detailing the specifics of the transaction.
 This is done AFTER the title search, and after verifying that there are no existing liens or other title problems making the property unsaleable.
 At this stage, an agreed amount is paid directly to the seller to secure the sale.
 Should they default for any reason, they have to refund the money AND pay a penalty to you.
 Mexican law protects you under this legally binding agreement.
 If you will not be in Mexico and wish us to represent you in signing legal documents, both Promesa de Venta and or Closing, you should leave a limited special Power of Attorney allowing us to do this.
-The cost of having this prepared in Mexico is between $170 and $220, and it can save you a great deal of time and stress.
+The cost of having this prepared in Mexico is around $220, and it can save you a great deal of time and stress.
 Tierra Yucatan does not charge to represent you in this way.
 If the seller is in agreement, we can as an alternative hold your earnest money in escrow for you in the US.
 Mexican attorneys will not perform this service.
 Our charge is $200.00 US at closing, plus any bank fees charged on transfers in and out of the account.

 The final sales agreement will be executed by a Notario Publico, a respected attorney with special government recognition to act in real estate transactions.
 It is the Notario’s responsibility to review the deeds and title to the property, ensure that there are no existing liens, assist the bank in the creation of your Trust, and then to formalize the final contract of sale, draft the new deed, collect and pay appropriate taxes and record the transfer as required by law.

 It is customary in Mexico for most of the closing costs to be paid by the Buyer.
 Costs will be based on the appraised value of the property which may be lower than the actual sales price.
-There is a 2% transfer tax plus attorney’s fees which will generally amount to 2-3% of the appraised value of the property.
+There is a 2% (3% in some areas) transfer tax plus attorney’s fees which will generally amount to 2-3% of the appraised value of the property.
 In addition, you must consider the cost of forming your Trust or Corporation.

 Real estate commissions are generally paid by the Seller, unless we have been retained as your Buyer’s Broker.
 In most cases commissions are 6% of the sales price.

 It can take as little as a week to form a corporation and close a transaction.
 Formation of a fideicomiso usually takes around four weeks, as a permit must be obtained.
-If the property is already in an existing bank trust, this process can be expedited and costs less - around $1,800 to substitute your name on Bank documents against $3,000 to form a new trust.
+If the property is already in an existing bank trust, this process can be expedited and costs a little less - around $2,500 to substitute your name on Bank documents against $3,500 to form a new trust.
 However, there can be exceptions, particularly in the case of historic (or older) properties, which can take much longer to close.
 When documents are very old and title has not recently been transferred, there can be inconsistencies which have to be legally remedied before the bank can obtain a permit.
 Where inheritance is involved, the courts move very slowly and the system is cumbersome.
 In these rare cases, it is difficult to predict how long closing might take.

 Bit by bit, with patience and attention to detail, the historic beauty of Merida and the Yucatan is being restored by people like you.
 The colonial properties available here offer European heritage, Latin charm and a tropical location at a very reasonable price.
 These properties are truely unique!